Henry Ford Hospital Dietetic Internship Program Introduction

 Highlights of the Henry Ford Hospital (HFH) Dietetic Internship Program include:

-The program includes: Critical Care, Enteral Nutrition, Oncology/Josephine Ford Cancer Institute, Cardiology/Health Coaching, Nephrology, Internal Medicine/Geriatrics, Infectious Disease/Wounds, Transplant/Pulmonary, and Pediatrics.
+- The program includes: Critical Care, Enteral Nutrition, Oncology/Henry Ford Cancer, Cardiology/Health Coaching, Nephrology/Dialysis, Internal Medicine, Infectious Disease/Wounds, Transplant/Pulmonary, and Nutrition across the Lifecycle.

-- Tuition is $7,500.00 starting for incoming class of October 2022, and includes registration at the Breeding Review Course for the Registration Examination for Dietitians, the HFH Annual Nutrition Symposium, and other field trips.
+- Tuition is $7,500.00 starting for incoming class of October 2022, and includes registration at the Breeding Review Course for the Registration Examination for Dietitians.

-Graduate credit is available to students if they are enrolled in Wayne State University's Graduate Nutrition Program and may be available through On-line Master’s Programs such as Central Michigan University.
+- Graduate credit may be available through On-line Master’s Programs such as Central Michigan University.

-Access to all programs / facilities within Henry Ford Health such as Physical Therapy, Speech Language Pathology and Occupational Therapy.
+- Access to all programs / facilities within Henry Ford Health such as Physical Therapy, Speech Language Pathology and Occupational Therapy.

-HFHS University classes covering: Pressure Ulcer Prevention, Age Appropriate Care of Adolescents and Adults, Care of the Transplant Patient, Diabetes, Patient Safety, Emergency Preparedness and Infection Control.
+- Henry Ford Health University classes covering: Pressure Injury Prevention, Age Appropriate Care of Adolescents and Adults, Care of the Transplant Patient, Diabetes, Patient Safety, Emergency Preparedness and Infection Control.